Mitsubishi Lancer Evolution: Evolution VII GT-A

 The introduction of the Evolution VII also marked the first time an automatic drivetrain was included within the model lineup—the GT-A. Nicknamed the 'Grand Touring Automatic' version of the visually similar VII GSR and the RS2, the GT-A model was only produced in 2002 and had the following distinguishing interior and exterior specification: GT-A-only diamond cut finish 17 in alloy wheels, clear rear light lenses and all-in-one style front headlights (later used on the Evolution VIII).
 The GT-A had the option of either no spoiler, the short spoiler (as per the Lancer Cedia; and later used on the Evolution VIII 260) or the thunder spoiler as used on the standard Evolution VII models.
 The most distinguishing feature was a smooth bonnet without the NACA duct on it at all and the revised front bumper.
 Although offering inferior cooling capabilities, the bonnet was designed to give a cleaner line through the air with less air resistance at highway speeds.

-Interior could be specified with factory options of a deluxe velour interior, full leather with 4-way Power seats or the Recaro sports seats.
+The interior could be specified with factory options of a deluxe velour interior, full leather with 4-way power seats or the Recaro sports seats.
 The GT-A interior was different in that it had chromed door handles, a different instrument panel (to show the gear selection) and chrome edged bezels around the speedo and tach.
 The GT-A also had additional sound deadening and privacy glass installed from the factory and the engine manifold and downpipe had been engineered to be quieter.

 The 5-speed W5A51 automatic gearbox had what Mitsubishi called "fuzzy logic", which meant that the car would learn what the driver's driving characteristics were like and would adapt the gear change timings and kick down reactions accordingly.
 The gears could be manually selected as with most Tiptronics via steering wheel + and – buttons (a pair both sides) or via selecting the tiptronic gate with the gear lever.
-Power was down a little from the standard manual cars with 272 PS, while Torque was decreased to 343 Nm.
+Power was down a little from the standard manual cars with 272 PS, while torque was decreased to 343 Nm.
 The GT-A gearbox did not appear again in the Evolution VIII but has been installed in the estate version of the Evolution IX Wagon.
 It was replaced by the Twin Clutch SST gearbox since the introduction of Evolution X.

-Evolution VII GT-A was launched on January 29, 2002, and it was available at the Galant and Mitsubishi Car Plaza dealers nationwide from February 1 of that same year, at a starting price of ¥3.3 million.
+The Evolution VII GT-A was launched on January 29, 2002, and it was available at the Galant and Mitsubishi Car Plaza dealers nationwide from February 1 of that same year, at a starting price of ¥3.3 million.